Waste Reduction For Residents

 At the current rate the town of Princeton produces waste, the landfill will be full by approximately 2030: after which we’d have to send our waste to another landfill that could be several hundred miles away.
-Sustainable Princeton aims to alleviate this problem with our goal of reducing waste by 50% by 2016.
-Here’s what you can do to help.

 Reducing waste is a process — it starts with making small changes to your everyday life and works up to a broader shift in overall lifestyle.
 Here are some steps you can take to reduce waste regardless of where you are right now, ranging from the smaller, simple actions at the Beginner level to the changes in habit and public engagement at the Expert level.

 For Those Just Beginning To Think About Zero Waste